Table of contents

 In finance, particularly in post-trade settlement, blockchain can speed up trade settlement.
 It bypasses the need for lengthy verification and reconciliation processes since all parties share a single agreed-upon ledger.

-Because blockchain doesn't need a trusted middleman, it can significantly lower fees which are paid to such parties.
+Because blockchain doesn't need a trusted middleman, it can significantly lower fees that are paid to such parties.

 A smart contract is a software program typically operating on a blockchain.
 While it doesn't always require a blockchain to function, the security advantages offered by blockchain have made it the standard decentralized platform for smart contract execution.